 Your first job, ideally, may be the start of a long and fruitful career.
 It can also be a time to begin a basis for approaching what will hopefully be gains and opportunities down the road.
 Again, that’s where some advance planning could be useful.

 “I think when people are young and starting to make money is the best time to start planning,” said Jackie Dorsey, a financial professional with Coastal Wealth in Tampa, Florida.
 “That includes starting a new job.”

 Planning guidance can be particularly useful in terms of deciding how to take advantage of a company’s benefits program.
-Most corporate retirement programs are self-directed and group insurance coverage sometimes have shortcomings.
+Most corporate retirement programs are self-directed and group insurance coverage sometimes has shortcomings.
 A financial professional can help you understand the long-term implications of the choices involved.